-The 148 distinguished colleges and universities that are members of the Coalition for Access, Affordability, and Success believe that higher education should be an option for every student.
-To raise awareness about the accessibility of college, many Coalition schools will host events for high school students and their supporters on May 23, 2018, as part of the inaugural Coalition Day.
+The 148 distinguished colleges and universities that are members of the Coalition for College believe that higher education should be an option for every student.
+To raise awareness about the accessibility of college, many Coalition schools hosted events for high school students and their supporters on May 23, 2018, as part of the inaugural Coalition Day.

-In partnership with Altice USA, one of the largest broadband communications and video services providers in the U.S., four marquee Coalition Day events will be held in New York City and Greenville, NC:
+In partnership with Altice USA, one of the largest broadband communications and video services providers in the U.S., four marquee Coalition Day events were held in New York City and Greenville, NC:

-Representatives from Coalition member schools will be in attendance at these events.
+Representatives from Coalition member schools were in attendance at these events.

 “We believe in making college a reality for all students,” says Annie Reznik, executive director of the Coalition, which organized Coalition Day.
 “On behalf of all our member schools, we are thrilled to celebrate Coalition Day and bring students one day closer to achieving their college goals.”

 The Coalition was founded by a group of dedicated college leaders in 2015 with the goal to improve the college application process for all students, particularly those from historically under-represented groups.
 Members include a diverse group of public and private colleges and universities that are united in their mission to support lower-income and under-resourced students, provide students with responsible financial aid, and bolster students’ success in college.